Bausch + Lomb's LuxLife IOL receives CE mark approval in Europe

 The company stated in the release that the announcement “reinforces Bausch + Lomb’s commitment to equip cataract surgeons with choices to fit the right lens to the right patient following the recent launches of enVista Envy full range of vision lenses in the United States and Canada and enVista Aspire intermediate-optimized IOLs in Europe.”

-“This platform has delivered both quality of vision and patient satisfaction since its introduction,” said Luc Bonnefoy, president of Surgical at Bausch + Lomb, in the release.
+“This platform has delivered both quality of vision and patient satisfaction since its introduction,” said Luc Bonnefoy, president of surgical at Bausch + Lomb, in the release.
 “LuxLife is an example of how we plan to build on that success by developing premium options designed to meet the evolving needs of surgeons and patients.”

-A multicenter, comparative clinical study recently evaluated the LuxLife IOL as compared to the monofocal LuxGood IOL and found that patients experienced excellent binocular visual outcomes with LuxLife at near, intermediate, and far distances.
+A multicenter, comparative clinical study recently evaluated the LuxLife IOL compared with the monofocal LuxGood IOL and found that patients experienced excellent binocular visual outcomes with LuxLife at near, intermediate, and far distances.
 The lens also demonstrated high patient satisfaction levels, with 95.6% reporting spectacle independence at intermediate distance and 89.5% at near.1

-"The LuxLife lens provides truly multifocal optical performance, offering an extensive range of clear vision from distance to near,” said Francisco Javier Castro Alonso, MD, PhD, of UFR-Miguel Servet University Hospital in Zaragoza, Spain, an investigator in the multicenter clinical study, in the release.
+"The LuxLife lens provides truly multifocal optical performance, offering an extensive range of clear vision from distance to near,” Francisco Javier Castro Alonso, MD, PhD, of UFR-Miguel Servet University Hospital in Zaragoza, Spain, an investigator in the multicenter clinical study, said in the release.
 “I consider this lens a first-choice option for patients seeking freedom from glasses at all distances.”

 Reference:

-1. Bausch + Lomb receives European CE Mark approval for preloaded LuxLife full range of vision intraocular lens.
+1. Bausch + Lomb receives European CE mark approval for preloaded LuxLife full range of vision intraocular lens.
 News release.
+Bausch + Lomb.
 May 7, 2025.
 Accessed May 8, 2025. https://www.bausch.com/newsroom/news/?id=260

 Newsletter